Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

 \subsubsection{Curvature components}

-Consider an oriented surface $\Surf\subset \R^3$ with positively-oriented coordinates $(x_1, x_2)$.
-Choose a basis section $\vec 1$ for the bundle $M\rvert_\Surf$.
-By the same token as above, we calculate the parallel transport angle for the boundary of coordinate plaquette $\boxdot$,
+We generalize the calculation that led to Eq.~\eqref{Eq:FluxBoxdot} as follows.
+Let $M$ be a complex line bundle with connection over an oriented surface $\Sigma\subset \R^3$ with positively-oriented coordinates $(x_1, x_2)$.
+Let us compute the parallel transport angle for the boundary of a coordinate plaquette $\boxdot$: